Jennifer Kent: Directing

 After losing interest in acting, Kent was inspired after seeing Dancer in the Dark to pursue a career as a filmmaker.
 She wrote to the director Lars von Trier, asking to study under him and explaining that she found the idea of film school repellent.
 In 2002 von Trier allowed her to assist him as part of a directing attachment on the set of his film Dogville (2003) starring Nicole Kidman.
 In 2006 Kent directed an episode of Two Twisted, an Australian series following in the tradition of The Twilight Zone.

 In 2005 Kent directed her short film Monster, which was screened at over 50 festivals around the world, including Telluride, Montreal World, and Slamdance film festivals, SXSW, and Aspen Shortsfest.

 In 2014 she adapted her short into a feature-length film The Babadook starring Essie Davis whom Kent had known through drama school.
-The film tells the story of a single mother played by Davis who must confront a sinister presence in her home while dealing with the death of her husband.
-Kent Explains "[she] was always quite fascinated by people who could suppress really dark, deep, painful experiences and [she] wanted to explore the idea that perhaps pushing down on those terrible experiences is harder than facing them,".The Babadook premiered at the 2014 Sundance Film Festival in the prestigious Midnight section.
-The film was quickly picked up for distribution in the U.S. by IFC Films.
-Kent did five drafts of the feature script, received most of her funding from the Australian government (South Australian Film Corporation), then conducted a Kickstarter campaign to help raise US$30,000 to pay for set construction.
-The Babadook received widespread critical acclaim, with The Exorcist director William Friedkin tweeting that he'd never seen a more terrifying film, and doubled its budget with $4.9 million in the worldwide box office.
+The film tells the story of a single mother played by Davis who must confront a sinister presence in her home while dealing with the emotional fallout of her husband's death.
+Kent Explains "[she] was always quite fascinated by people who could suppress really dark, deep, painful experiences and [she] wanted to explore the idea that perhaps pushing down on those terrible experiences is harder than facing them".
+The Babadook premiered at the 2014 Sundance Film Festival, and was quickly picked up for distribution in the U.S. by IFC Films.
+Kent did five drafts of the feature script, received most of her funding from the South Australian Film Corporation, then conducted a Kickstarter campaign to help raise US$30,000 to pay for set construction.
+The Babadook received widespread critical acclaim, and doubled its budget with $4.9 million in the worldwide box office.
 The Babadook script won the Betty Roland Prize for Scriptwriting at the 2015 New South Wales Premier's Literary Awards.
-The Film won other awards including: New York Film Critics Circle Award for Best First Film (2014), Empire Award for Best Horror (2015), AACTA Award for Best Film (2015), AACTA Award for Best Direction (2015), AACTA Award for Best Original Screenplay (2015), and the AACTA Byron Kennedy Award (2020).

 Kent has been vocal in the press about the lack of female directors in horror cinema.
 "It will shift, as the world shifts.
 Women do love watching scary films.
 It's been proven, and they’ve done all the tests.
 The demographics are half men, and half women.
 And we know fear.
 It's not like we can't explore the subject."

 Kent met with executives at Warner Bros. in late 2014 to talk about possibly directing the Wonder Woman film, a job which eventually went to Patty Jenkins.